wwoods/git-results/README.md

 Note the `--` at the end - without this, git doesn't know what to do.

-Resuming / Re-Entrant git-results-run files
+Resuming / Re-Entrant `run` Commands
 -------------------------------------------

-Check out `git-results-progress` above.
+Check out `progress` above in the config file.

 Special Directories